uoy-ads/ads-data-catalogue-docs/docs/index.md

 Built on the same robust infrastructure developed by the [ARIADNE Research Infrastructure](https://www.ariadne-research-infrastructure.eu/) for the [ARIADNE Portal](https://portal.ariadne-infrastructure.eu/), our catalogue is specifically designed to serve the needs of the ADS community, while presenting our distinctive collection of archaeological datasets and digital resources.

-For further information about the Archaeology Data Servive, please visit the [**ADS Website**](https://archaeologydataservice.ac.uk/).
+For further information about the Archaeology Data Service, please visit the [**ADS Website**](https://archaeologydataservice.ac.uk/).

 ## How to Use This Guide